-WE HAD LIVED IN SONOMA for about a third of my lifetime before I visited Allen’s Hair House, about a half-block south of the Plaza.
+WE HAD LIVED IN SONOMA for a third of my lifetime before I visited Allen’s Hair House, about a half-block south of the Plaza.
 I had become fed up with being charged $20 for a chop job by my previous barber, who shall remain nameless, and I was frankly curious about the unassuming Broadway storefront with the classic spinning barber pole and the hand-stenciled sign: “HAIRCUTS – $12.”

 I had to agree.
-I had never had my hair cut so professionally and so quickly; he can’t have spent more than 10 minutes on me.
+I had never had my hair cut so professionally and so quickly; he couldn’t have spent more than 10 minutes on me.
 “Best haircut I’ve ever had,” I said, and handed him $12.

 That was about two years ago; I have since become a regular, every-two-months customer.
 I walk past his shop at least a couple of times a week and while there is usually someone in the chair, more often there’s not.
 I don’t know how he stays in business.
 But I hope he does.
 He’s returning from a month-long vacation tomorrow, and I really need a trim.